egemon/il-react-boiler/README.md

 FE:
 8) precommit hooks
 9) Use lazy loading
-10) unit tests
 11) run all tests on code update
+12) unite webpack configs

 BE:
 0) Configure correctly